turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/3_azure_functions.md

 "n-n" specifies a range
 "n,n,n" specifies a list

+## Building an Azure Function

+The first step is to create a function app in Azure Portal.
+Once the app has been created we can develop the code locally.
+If using VS Code, it is useful to install the following extensions:

+- Azure Functions
+- Azure Tools
+- C# Extension

+Once the extensions have been installed, search the command palette for Install or Update Azure Functions Core Tools.

+### Scaffolding the Function Project

+Search the command palette for Create New Project and work through the wizard.
+We will need to select the directory, runtime and template for the project.
+If using a .NET runtime, select an isolated runtime; support for the in process model is ending.

+Once the project has been scaffolded, it will include two json files:

+- host.json: Allows us to configure the host
+- local.settings.json: Allows us to configure things like secrets for local development

+### Running the Function Project

+To run the function we can use the func start command.
+This is a simple process for the HTTP and Webhook triggers.
+However, for other triggers we will need some additional set-up, e.g. setting up Values.AzureWebJobsStorage key to a valid Azure storage account connection string.

+### Publishing the Function Project

+We can publish the function using the command palette; search for the Deploy to Function App command and follow the wizard.

 ## Process Long-Running Operations with Azure Functions

 Azure functions can be used for long-running operations: